University Council Elections Information

 Election Process

-The University Council election process is governed by the requirements of the Southern Cross University By-law 2005.
+The University Council election process is governed by the Southern Cross University By-law 2005.

-Elections for academic staff, non-academic staff (professional), and student positions on the University Council are conducted by Governance Services every two years.
+Governance Services conducts elections for academic staff, non-academic staff (professional), and student positions on University Council every two years.
 The University Council Secretary is the Returning Officer.

-The University has appointed an external online voting and election service provider (BigPulse) to conduct the nomination process and subsequent election.
-As part of this process, an email will be sent to eligible University staff and students inviting them to nominate as a candidate.
+The University has appointed BigPulse, an external online voting and election service provider, to manage the nomination process and election.
+Eligible University staff and students will receive an email inviting them to nominate as a candidate

 FAQs - Council Staff Member Elections